SergMart7/readMeGenerator/README.md

 ## Installation

-A link to the repository will be listed so users can then clone it to their local machine
+A link will be provided to copy files from my Github repository

 ## Usage

-It will be used to save time by generating ReadMe.md files by just answering a few question saving time
+To take notes

 ## License

-This project is licensed under the MIT License.
-For more information, please visit [this link](https://opensource.org/licenses/MIT).
+This project is licensed under the Apache 2.0 License.
+For more information, please visit [this link](https://opensource.org/licenses/Apache-2.0).

 ## Contributing

-Any contribution can be addressed with me by contacting me (links will be provided) and I will do my best to make every suggestion a reality
+Any ideas are open to reviews and great ideas will be tried to be made a reality

 ## Questions